Monitoring, Evaluation and Learning

 Based on an analysis of financial flows to the Pacific, the Review confirmed the AIFFP is the second-largest infrastructure financier in the Pacific by financing value and number of projects.

-The Review and Management Response can be viewed here.
+The Review and Management Response can be viewed below or via the DFAT website here.